microsoftarchive/iot-journey/docs/articles/security-challenges.md

 In this article, we present a broad overview of some of the these challenges.

-None of the challenged described here are really “new.”
+None of the challenges described here are really “new.”
 Devices talking to networks is not a new phenomenon.
 What may be new is the scale &mdash; the potential number of devices involved, all connected to the cloud.
 Depending on your background, some of these points may be obvious, others may be less familiar.

 ## Risks